spell00/game_reviews_scraping/Readme.md

 bash get_pretrained_word2vec.sh

-To get the pretrained GoogleNews-vectors-negative300.bin.gz for word2vec
+To get the pretrained GoogleNews-vectors-negative300.bin.gz for word2vec, then extract it in the same folder (you can delete the .gz file after)

 Then, scrape the game reviews with